-Once your plants are established, you can count on them to provide a glorious display throughout the summer months, even in some challenging conditions.
+Once your plants are established, you can count on them to provide a glorious display as a patio tree throughout the summer months, even in some challenging conditions.

-If you follow the instructions presented here, you shouldn’t have any worries regarding your Rose of Sharon in the wintertime.
+If you follow the instructions presented here, you shouldn’t have any worries regarding your Hibiscus syriacus in the wintertime.